W. G. Grace: Batting

-With regard to Grace's batsmanship, C.L.R.
-James held that the best analysis of his style and technique was written by another top-class batsman K.S.
-Ranjitsinhji in his Jubilee Book of Cricket (co-written with C.B.
-Fry).
-Ranjitsinhji wrote that, by his extraordinary skills, Grace "revolutionised cricket and developed most of the techniques of modern batting" and was "the bible of batsmanship".
+With regard to Grace's batsmanship, C. L. R. James held that the best analysis of his style and technique was written by another top-class batsman, K. S. Ranjitsinhji, in his Jubilee Book of Cricket (1897; co-written with C. B. Fry).

+Ranjitsinhji wrote that Grace "revolutionised batting (by converting) it from an accomplishment into a science".
 Before him, batsmen would play either forward or back and make a speciality of a certain stroke.
 Grace "made utility the criterion of style" and incorporated both forward and back play into his repertoire of strokes, favouring only that which was appropriate to the ball being delivered at the moment.
-In an oft-quoted phrase, Ranjitsinhji said of Grace that "he turned the old one-stringed instrument [i.e., the cricket bat] into a many-chorded lyre" and that "the theory of modern batting is in all essentials the result of W. G.'s thinking and working on the game".
+In an oft-quoted phrase, Ranjitsinhji said of Grace: "he turned the old one-stringed instrument [the cricket bat] into a many-chorded lyre".

-Ranjitsinhji summarised Grace's importance to the development of cricket by writing: "I hold him to be not only the finest player born or unborn, but the maker of modern batting".
+Ranjitsinhji summarised Grace's importance to the development of cricket by writing: "I hold him to be not only the finest player born or unborn, but the maker of modern batting (of which) the theory is in all essentials the result of WG's thinking and working on the game".
 Cricket writer and broadcaster John Arlott, writing in 1975, supported this view by holding that Grace "created modern cricket".

-But Grace's extraordinary skill had already been recognised very early in his career, especially by the professional bowlers.
-A very prescient comment was made by the laconic Yorkshire and England fast bowler Tom Emmett who, after playing against Grace for the first time in 1869, called him a "nonsuch" (without equal) who "ought to be made to play with a littler bat".
+But Grace's extraordinary skill had already been recognised very early in his career, especially by the professional bowlers, as when Tom Emmett called him a "nonsuch" in 1869.

-H.S.
 Altham pointed out that for most of Grace's career, he played on pitches that "the modern schoolboy would consider unfit for a house match" and on grounds without boundaries where every hit including those "into the country" had to be run in full.
-Rowland Bowen records that 1895, the year of Grace's "Indian Summer", was the season in which marl was first used as a binding agent in the composition of English pitches, its benefit being to ensure "good lasting wickets".
+Rowland Bowen recorded that 1895, the year of Grace's "Indian Summer", was the season in which marl was first used as a binding agent in the composition of English pitches, its benefit being to ensure "good lasting wickets".

 It was through Alfred Pocock's perseverance that Grace had learned to play straight and to develop a sound defence so that he would stop or leave the good deliveries and score off the poor ones.
-This contrasted him with E. M. who was "always a hitter" and whose basic defence was not as sound.
+This contrasted him with EM who was "always a hitter" and whose basic defence was not as sound.
 However, as Grace's skills developed, he became a very powerful hitter himself with a full range of shots and, at his best, would score runs freely.
-Despite being an all-rounder, Grace was also an opening batsman.
+Despite being an all-rounder, he was also an opening batsman.